dfint/misc_archives/df_steam_patcher/README.md

 # Patcher for Dwarf Fortress.exe of steam version of DF

+## Update 2022-12-23

+- Fixed crash on a global map, probably some other crashes are also fixed
+- Only a version for DF 0.50.3 is available yet, but it seems that it also works on 0.50.4

+## How to use

-How to use: just unpack `df-steam-translate-hook.zip` to the game's directory and run `df-steam-hook-launcher.exe` file.
+Just unpack `df-steam-translate-hook.zip` to the game's directory and run `df-steam-hook-launcher.exe` file.
 It will run the game with translation applied.

 For your language you'll need to prepare csv file from the [hardcoded_steam.po resource on transifex](https://www.transifex.com/dwarf-fortress-translation/dwarf-fortress-steam/hardcoded_steam/).
 The package contains csv file for Esperanto encoded into latin3 encoding.